pubnub/chat-components-android-examples/getting-started-with-reactions/README.md

 # Getting Started Application

-`getting-started` is a basic 1:1 chat application that features a message input field and a list of messages that pile up on the screen as you send them.
+`getting-started-with-reactions` is a basic 1:1 chat application that features a message input field and a list of messages that pile up on the screen as you send them with enabled message reactions.

 <img src="../assets/getting-started-android-app.png" alt="Getting Started app for Android" style="width:300px"/>